Marist in Manhattan

 Everything!
 Broadway theaters, world-class restaurants, professional sports, renowned museums, and so much more!

 Aside from the many fun things to do on your own, a program coordinator organizes activities and excursions.
 Excursions include entertainment tours, Broadway shows, sporting events and lectures.
-A mandatory Activity Fee is charged for these items.
+An Activity Fee is charged for these items.

 Marist in Manhattan kicks off each semester-long program with a day-long orientation to help students learn how to navigate the busy subways and streets of New York.
 Faculty and staff lead students on a tour of key New York sites.
 During the first few weeks, academic staffers conduct frequent phone and email checks, along with some "drop-in" visits.
 Monthly internship seminar lunches and dinners give students the opportunity to share and compare personal experiences and to reflect on ways to maximize their internships.
-A series of social activities are scheduled, including trips to Broadway theaters, comedy clubs, and sporting events.
 Faculty members often organize group trips to lectures and talks given by industry leaders.

-- Summer Program – Students must enroll for a minimum of 3 academic credits.
-Those credits can be applied to the internship or to a combination of internship and courses.
+- Fall-Spring Program — Students must enroll for a minimum of 12 academic credits, combining internship and coursework.

 Where are the internships?